+We have always responded to our community’s most pressing needs.
 Formed in 1966 by neighbors in Portland’s Buckman neighborhood, community members came together to combat poverty and deteriorating conditions in Southeast Portland.
 The agency was originally named Portland Action Communities Together, Inc. (PACT).

-Early Impact NW initiatives included employment programs, family counseling, food buying clubs, and a tool lending library.
+Our early initiatives included employment programs, family counseling, food buying clubs, and a tool lending library.
 We helped develop Southeast Portland’s first Senior Center, Youth Service Center, and free health clinic.
 In the 1990s, we piloted Multnomah County’s first Parent-Child Development Services program and the Schools Uniting Neighborhoods (SUN) program.
 Throughout our organizational history we have always aimed to help people thrive and remain safely housed.

 The organization was renamed Portland Impact in the 1980s, and later Impact NW as we expanded our services outside the Portland Metropolitan area.